CSCfi/Kielipankki-utilities/docs/howto_korp_configuration.md

 # Korp configuration
 This part of the pipeline consists of making changes to the existing Korp configuration and translation files on the corpus-specific branch of the Korp frontend repository and committing the changes.

+**Note:** This text is partly outdated and update is in progress.
+Please see a [detailed guideline on Korp corpus configuration](https://github.com/CSCfi/Kielipankki-korp-frontend/blob/config/master/doc/korp-corpus-config.md).

 You should have a folder ‘Kielipankki-korp-frontend’ (Git working directory) in your HOME directory in Puhti.

 Change to that directory: